Chart Color Schemes

 Armidale Surrounds - North has a typical household mix, with a higher-than-average median household size

 Family households account for 67.5% of all households, including 26.8% couples with children, 31.7% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 32.5%, consisting of 29.0% lone person households and 3.3% group households.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+Non-family households make up the remaining 32.5%, with lone person households at 29.0% and group households comprising 3.3% of the total.
+The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households